Get in Touch

 Introduction to Performance Tuning

-• Using EXPLAIN to Analyze Queries
+• Using EXPLAIN to analyze queries

-• General Table Optimizations
+• General table optimizations

-• Monitoring status variables that affect performance
+• Monitoring status variables that impact performance

 • Setting and Interpreting MySQL server Variables

-• Overview of Performance Schema
+• Overview of the Performance Schema

 Conclusion